- There is no public transport on Christmas Day and almost all London attractions are closed.

 - Central London is extremely busy on New Year's Eve, and public transport is limited on New Year's Day.

 Christmas Day (25 December), Boxing Day (26 December) and New Year’s Day (1 January) are all public holidays (bank holidays) in the UK.

 Public transport is limited over the Christmas period, so make sure you plan your journey in advance.
 There is no public transport on Christmas Day.
 On Christmas Eve, public transport starts to wind down from early evening, including no night buses.
-Check back nearer the time for full details of transport over Christmas in 2017.

 Some taxis are available although they may charge more on Christmas and Boxing Day.
 You should check details before travelling and book in advance to avoid extended waits.

 Check the Transport for London website before travelling.